 Ecological surveys

-The plan is to survey the sites for hedgehogs before and after our interventions using thermal cameras and camera traps.
-This will give us an estimate of existing population numbers in the churchyard and help us to measure whether our interventions have had a positive impact.
+We surveyed the sites for hedgehogs before and after our interventions using thermal cameras and camera traps.
+This gave us an estimate of existing population numbers in the churchyard and helped us to measure whether our interventions have had a positive impact.

-We will also be encouraging members of the local community to record any local hedgehog sightings on the Big Hedgehog Map, a national recording scheme hosted by the British Hedgehog Preservation Society.
+We also encouraged members of the local community to record any local hedgehog sightings on the Big Hedgehog Map, a national recording scheme hosted by the British Hedgehog Preservation Society.

 Habitat enhancement

-The plan is to create hedgehog-friendly habitats such as log piles and compost bins and provide wooden hedgehog houses as safe places for hibernation and nesting.
-Much of the perimeter of the churchyard is left to grow naturally and we plan to enhance these areas to encourage invertebrates, the main food source for hedgehogs.
-We also propose additional ‘no-mow’ areas within the rest of the churchyard to create additional areas for invertebrates.
-Such areas will be identified in conjunction with the City Council.
+We created hedgehog-friendly habitats such as log piles and compost bins and provided wooden hedgehog houses as safe places for hibernation and nesting.
+Much of the perimeter of the churchyard is left to grow naturally and we enhanced these areas to encourage invertebrates, the main food source for hedgehogs.
+We also undertake additional ‘no-mow’ areas at various points during the year to create additional areas for invertebrates.
+Such areas are identified in conjunction with the City Council.

 Hedgehogs drink a lot of water for their size and access to fresh water is crucial for their survival.
 As Cambridge is the driest city in the UK, hedgehogs really benefit from provision from supplemental water during the summer.
-Cambridge Hedgehogs have provided a hedgehog water dish in the churchyard and we will need to establish a rota of volunteers to fill the dish regularly with fresh water.
+Cambridge Hedgehogs provided a hedgehog water dish in the churchyard which is regularly filled with fresh water.

-We also want to minimise any potential dangers to hedgehogs in the churchyard.
-This would include providing drain covers for deeper drains; checking for hedgehogs before strimming denser areas of grass/bramble; and removing any loose netting or items of litter that hedgehogs could get tangled in.
+We also attempt to minimise any potential dangers to hedgehogs in the churchyard.
+This includes drain covers for deeper drains, checking for hedgehogs before strimming denser areas of grass/bramble, and removing any loose netting or items of litter that hedgehogs could get tangled in.

 Community awareness and engagement

-We want community groups, individuals and corporate volunteering groups to get involved with litter picking, habitat building and planting.
-We believe it is very important for children to learn more about their environment and hope to engage local schools and young families in the project.
+We want to continue encouraging community groups, individuals and corporate volunteering groups to get involved with litter picking, habitat building and planting.
+We believe it is very important for children to learn more about their environment and hope families remain interested in learning about and caring for hedgehogs.